Thunee

-The game is part of the Jack Nine card games family, which includes twenty-eight, and the much older card games of the Jass family which are German in origin.
-This game is generally enjoyed at any occasion.
+The game is part of the jack–nine card games family, which includes twenty-eight, and the much older card games of the Jass family which are German in origin.
+The game is named after the Tamil word for water.

 Thunee is enjoyed by both young and older generation amongst the Indian community.
 Thunee is also enjoyed during porridge prayers and goat prayers among the indian communities.

 Play

 Thunee is best for four players in fixed partnerships, sitting crosswise, but can also be played by 2 or 6 (2 teams of 3 players).
 It is played with 24 cards only.
 The Sixes, referred to as the "ball cards", are used to keep the scores.
 The highly original ranking of cards and the card-point values are as shown in the table.
 The first and foremost rule of the game is to always follow suit, if a player does not have that suit he may play any other card in his deck.